 Fire Destroys the Veterinary Clinic

-• Material damage covers the cost of replacing equipment, stock, and restoring the clinic fitout
+• Material damage covers the cost of replacing equipment, stock and restoring the clinic fit-out

-• A fully equipped veterinary clinic can cost $500,000 - $2M+ to replace
+• A fully equipped veterinary clinic can cost $600,000 to $2.5M to replace

 Misdiagnosis Leads to Delayed Treatment

 A vet misdiagnoses a dog's bone cancer as arthritis.
-By the time the correct diagnosis is made several months later, the cancer has progressed and the dog requires leg amputation and chemotherapy.
+By the time the correct diagnosis is made months later, the cancer has progressed and the dog requires amputation and chemotherapy.
 The owner claims the delayed diagnosis worsened the outcome.

 • Professional indemnity covers the legal costs of defending the misdiagnosis claim and any compensation